 Green Growth was brought forward in 2005 at the Fifth Ministerial Conference on Environment and Development in Asia and the Pacific held in Seoul.
 The objective was, on the one hand, to devise a concept that "gives teeth," clarity and direction to Sustainable Development.
 On the other hand, the economic system was put at the center of sustainable development, as there would still be Asian countries where poverty is the most urgent problem to be resolved.
 South Korea under the Lee administration was the first to make Green Growth a central paradigm in its development strategy, and has been considered a "model green growth nation" by international organizations, including UNEP and OECD.
 In this chapter, we show, at the example of Korea, that Green Growth does not have the capacity to respond to the particular and complex problems of Asian-Pacific economies.
-Green Growth is an autocratically defined and implemented concept that drew its legacy from international organizations; the Four Major Rivers project, a key project of Korea's Green Growth as the main focus of development, without considering equality, involvement of civil society, and the non-monetary economy which are indispensable in the development of (Asian) countries.
+Green Growth is an autocratically defined and implemented concept that drew its legacy from international organizations; the Four Major Rivers project, a key project of Korea's Green Growth strategy, was widely opposed and lacked legitimacy by Korean civil society.
+Green Growth has growth as the main focus of development, without considering equality, involvement of civil society, and the non-monetary economy which are indispensable in the development of (Asian) countries.
 We conclude that even if ill-defined and vague,